Benjamin-Walker/pySigLib/docs/pages/installation.rst

     pip install pysiglib

-pySigLib does not support CUDA or AVX2 instructions on MacOS, and will build without them when installed.
+pySigLib does not support CUDA on MacOS, and will build without it when installed.